LePetitBloc/ethereum-name-tags/README.md

 important addresses from others and also reassure a user when sending values a known address.

 > Part of the process for mapping an address to a tag at Etherscan is described here:
 > https://ethereum.stackexchange.com/questions/2620/how-can-i-add-my-name-next-to-address-on-etherscan
 > https://www.reddit.com/r/ethereum/comments/4d612u/how_can_i_add_my_name_next_to_address_on_etherscan/d1p8ns9/

 # Users
-* This mapping is used by ethercarta

-By providing a graphical representation (a graph) of the Ethereum network, Ethercarta.io bring an alternative way to explore a node, its neighborhood and the flows of values.
+* [Ethercarta.io](https://ethercarta.io) provide a graphical representation of parts of the Ethereum network.

 ## Resources
 By combining these dataset with lists of known Ethereum tokens and declared alias